 |Chase Sapphire Preferred Card||$95|

-- No foreign transaction fees – Choosing a credit card that doesn’t charge foreign transaction fees will save you from paying an additional 3% or more on purchases you make abroad.
+- No foreign transaction fees: Choosing a credit card with no foreign transaction fees will save you from paying an additional 3% or more on every purchase you make abroad.

-- Chip and PIN technology – Chip and PIN technology is immensely helpful when you travel abroad, but not all travel credit cards offer this perk.
+- Chip and PIN technology: Chip and PIN technology is immensely helpful when traveling abroad, but not all travel credit cards offer this perk.
 See which cards have chip and PIN technology before you choose a card.

-- Good redemption options – The top cards in this realm let you redeem for travel directly or transfer points to airline and hotel partners at a good value (1 cent per point or mile is standard).
-The more options you have and the more value you get on your points and miles, the better off you’ll be.
+- Good redemption options: The top cards in this realm let you redeem for travel directly or transfer points to airline and hotel partners at a good value (1 cent per point or mile is standard).
+The more options you have and the more value you get from your points and miles, the better off you’ll be.

-- Global Entry/TSA Precheck – Also look for credit cards that offer a Global Entry or TSA Precheck credit.
+- Global Entry/TSA PreCheck: Look for credit cards that offer a Global Entry or TSA PreCheck credit.
 Both these benefits let you enjoy expedited airport security, saving you time and stress when you travel.

-- Hotel or airline preferences – If you travel frequently with certain hotels or airlines, you’ll find that certain cards are a better fit for you.
-On the other hand, if you aren’t loyal to any hotel or airline program, you may be better off with a more flexible travel card.
+- Hotel or airline preferences: If you travel frequently with certain hotels or airlines, you’ll find that certain cards are a better fit for you.
+On the other hand, if you aren’t loyal to any airline or hotel program, you may be better off with a more flexible travel card.

-- Customer service – Having a card with excellent customer service could come in handy in case of an emergency.
-According to J.D.
-Power’s 2020 U.S. Credit Card Satisfaction Study, American Express and Discover received the highest marks for customer service satisfaction last year, followed by Bank of America.
+- Customer service: Having a card with excellent customer service could come in handy in case of an emergency.

 Tips for using credit cards while traveling internationally